CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0301-Creating and Deploying Configuration Profiles.md

 4. Close Microsoft Edge.

 ### Task 3: Verify changes on SEA-WS1

+In this task you will confirm on SEA-WS1 that the updated configuration has taken effect and that the Privacy settings are visible again.

 1. Switch to **HOSTVM** and sign in to **SEA-WS1** VM from desktop shortcurt.